 Planning a trip to Hong Kong?
 You’re going to need a few things.
 Firstly, this guide on the best places to eat and must-try foods.
-Secondly, a pair of pants with an elasticised waist….
-There is so much good food on offer in Hong Kong it’s just not funny, so prepare yourself and your tastebuds accordingly.
+Secondly, a pair of pants with an elasticised waist… There is so much good food on offer in Hong Kong it’s just not funny, so prepare yourself and your taste buds accordingly.
 To help you navigate the many good food spots in HK, I’ve put together this guide of Hong Kong’s best restaurants and must-try foods.

 1. Hong Kong style breakfast

 There are a number of delicious breakfast foods you have to try while you’re in Hong Kong, starting with the famous crispy bun.
 It’s a delicious, fresh crispy bun toasted and topped with butter and a generous drizzle of condensed milk.
 It’s crunchy, sweet, creamy and downright delicious!
-You should also get your hands on Hong Kong style French toast, which is the same as your regular French toast but usually made using thin slices of bread and, where possible, topped or stuffed with Kaya (a sweet jam).
-You should also try an egg sandwich, which is just scrambled egg served in-between two slices of white bread.
+You should also get your hands on Hong Kong-style French toast, which is the same as your regular French toast but usually made using thin slices of bread and, where possible, topped or stuffed with Kaya (a sweet jam).
+You should also try an egg sandwich, which is just a scrambled egg served in-between two slices of white bread.
 Simple but delicious, especially if you’re craving a taste of home.

 You’ll find traditional local spots serving up set menus with combinations that may sound a little strange.
-For instance, macaroni with ham and sausages, served with 2 fried eggs.
+For instance, macaroni with ham and sausages served with 2 fried eggs.
 The macaroni is served in a bowl with some of the boiling water, meaning it’s more soup-like than pasta-like.
 It’s weird, but it’s definitely a must-try Hong Kong food experience!

 2. Freshly baked goodies

 Don’t even think about going to Hong Kong if you aren’t planning to stuff yourself with baked goods.
-There are bakeries everywhere and they are filled to the brim with all kinds of delicious cakes, breads, biscuits and other wonderful things.
-In terms of must-trys, your first point of call has to be a pineapple bun.
+There are bakeries everywhere and they are filled to the brim with all kinds of delicious cakes, bread, biscuits and other wonderful things.
+In terms of must-try, your first point of call has to be a pineapple bun.
 It’s a deliciously fluffy, light bun with a crispy shell and a beautiful sweet taste.
 You also have to get your hands on as many egg tarts as possible.
 For something more traditional, try a sweetheart cake, a light and flaky pastry stuffed with a filling of sweet lotus seed, almond or red bean paste.
 If those aren’t enough, try a coconut tart or whipped cream bun.